ptomato/ptomato.github.com/opensource/beams/beams-info.md

 # Future plans #

 This is what I have planned for **Beams** in the future.
-* Use the Traits library instead of GTK
 * Calibrate to a dark frame
 * Summing and averaging frames
 * Histograms